Pack Application (Pack App)

 About printing labels from the Pack App

-If you are in a fulfillment center situation where you need to print labels directly from the Pack App, there are options to do so that will automatically push labels to a local Zebra printer.
+If you are in a fulfillment center situation where you need to print labels directly from the Pack App, there are options to do so that will automatically push labels to an attached printer.

 There are two common cases for printing labels from the Pack App: